WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A

-The second most common attribute was \textbf{age} (13 studies).
-Most studies treated it based on age groups (e.g., 18-25 y.o.; 26-35 y.o., etc), albeit there was a variation in how the groups were defined.
+The second and third most common attributes were \textbf{age} and \textbf{race} (17 studies each).
+Most studies examining \textbf{age} treated it based on age groups (e.g., 18-25 y.o.; 26-35 y.o., etc.), albeit there was a variation in how the groups were defined.
 Only \cite{spiro_identifying_2016} operationalized age as a discrete variable.
 Furthermore, age was never the only group attribute in focus (unlike gender), and all studies focused on it also included at least gender as another attribute.

-The third most common attribute was \textbf{race/ethnicity} (11 studies).
-4 studies treated this category as binary - White vs non-White \cite{becerril-arreola_method_2023,urman_auditing_2022,metaxa_image_2021} - or White vs Black \cite{sweeney_discrimination_2013}. \cite{hannak_bias_2017, spiro_identifying_2016} focused on White, Asian and Black, while \cite{noble_google_2013} further added Latino to these three categories, whereas \cite{papakyriakopoulos_beyond_2023} instead added Indian and Other. \cite{iqbal_left_2022} included White, African-American, Hispanic, Asian, and South Asian; \cite{asplund_auditing_2020} African-American, Asian, Hispanic, Caucasian; \cite{leidinger_which_2023} had the most comprehensive list with African, Asian, Black, American, Hispanic, Latinos, Native Americans, White categories.
-Notably, 7 out of 11 studies that examined race/ethnicity focused exclusively on the US context; further 2 had Mixed country-context \cite{papakyriakopoulos_beyond_2023, leidinger_which_2023}, \cite{urman_auditing_2022} focused on Germany, and \cite{spiro_identifying_2016} focused on multicountry context.
+Out of the 17 studies that included \textbf{race} as a group attribute, 5 studies treated this category as binary - white vs. non-white \cite{urman_auditing_2022,metaxa_image_2021} - or white vs Black \cite{sweeney_discrimination_2013,imana_auditing_2024,lambrecht_apparent_2024}. \cite{sapiezynski_use_2024} additionally included Hispanic. \cite{hannak_bias_2017, spiro_identifying_2016,lin_trapped_2023,apiola_first_2024} focused on white, Asian and Black, while \cite{noble_google_2013} further added Latino, and \cite{neumann_data_2024} Hispanic to these three categories. \cite{papakyriakopoulos_beyond_2023} instead added Indian and Other, while \cite{becerril-arreola_method_2023} included Hispanic and Native American. \cite{iqbal_left_2022} included white, African-American, Hispanic, Asian, and South Asian; \cite{asplund_auditing_2020} African-American, Asian, Hispanic, Caucasian; \cite{leidinger_which_2023} had the most comprehensive list with African, Asian, Black, American, Hispanic, Latinos, Native Americans, white categories.
+Notably, 11 out of 17 studies that examined race/ethnicity focused exclusively on the US context; further 4 studies had Mixed country-context \cite{papakyriakopoulos_beyond_2023, leidinger_which_2023, apiola_first_2024, lin_trapped_2023}, \cite{urman_auditing_2022} focused on Germany, and \cite{spiro_identifying_2016} focused on multicountry context.